Delroy Garrett: Powers and abilities

 Delroy Garrett possesses superhuman attributes, such as superhuman strength and speed.
 He has the ability to identify Skrulls in disguise.
 He can recover from injuries faster than a regular human being.

 Reception

 Critical response

 Comic Book Resources ranked Delroy Garrett 8th in their "8 Fastest Avengers" list, 9th in their "Marvel Comics: 10 Most Powerful Members Of Agents Of Atlas" list, 10th in their "Marvel: 10 Best Star Athletes Who Became Superheroes" list, 20th in their "Marvel: The 20 Fastest Speedsters" list, and 24th in their "25 Fastest Characters In The Marvel Universe" list.
 Darren Franich of Entertainment Weekly ranked Delroy Garrett 53rd in their "Let's Rank Every Avenger Ever" list.
 Rob Bricken of Gizmodo ranked Delroy Garrett 65th in their "Every Member Of The Avengers" list.
 Matthew Perpetua and Daniel Kibblesmith of BuzzFeed ranked Delroy Garrett 82nd in their "84 Avengers Members Ranked From Worst To Best" list.

-Other versions

-JLA/Avengers

-An alternate version of Delroy Garrett appears in JLA/Avengers.
-Triathlon is taken over by Starro the Conqueror.
-He only appears around the start, where he voluntarily stays at the Mansion to monitor events as he claims Yellowjacket and the Wasp are more experienced.
-Triathlon is defeated by the Rhino, but being a then-current member of the Avengers, he reappears among the Avengers at the end being transported away from Krona's base when the timestream gets realigned and the DC Universe and the Marvel Universes are separated.